On Physical Measures for Cherry Flows: Introduction

 To be more precise, let $\lambda_1>0>\lambda_2$ be the two eigenvalues at the saddle point.
 In the non-positive divergence case when $\lambda_1\leq-\lambda_2$, \cite{SV} shows that the Dirac deltas at the singularities are the only ergodic invariant probability measures.
 Moreover \cite{SV} establishes that the Dirac delta at the saddle point is the physical measure for the flow.

-On the other hand in positive divergence case, $\lambda_1>-\lambda_2$, in addition to the Dirac deltas at the singularities, there exists another ergodic invariant probability measure $\nu$, which is supported on the quasi-minimal set of the flow.
+On the other hand in positive divergence case, $\lambda_1>-\lambda_2$, in addition to the Dirac deltas at the singularities, there exists another ergodic invariant probability measure $\nu$, which is supported on the quasi-minimal set of the flow and it is different from the Dirac delta at the saddle point.
 Under additional assumptions of strictly positive divergence, $\lambda_1>-2\lambda_2$, and of the rotation number of bounded type, they prove that $\nu$ is physical and they put forward a conjecture that this holds for any $\lambda_1>-\lambda_2$.

 In this paper we present some new results in this direction. \\